AasthaPJoshi/Dual-Mode-Conversational-AI-Assistant/README.md

 # 🤖 Dual-Mode Conversational AI Assistant

-A local-first, privacy-respecting conversational AI system that combines a **Retrieval-Augmented Generation (RAG)** pipeline with a **standard LLM chat interface** — all running on-device via [Ollama](https://ollama.ai).
+A local-first, privacy-respecting conversational AI system that combines a **Retrieval-Augmented Generation (RAG)** pipeline with a **standard LLM chat interface**, running entirely on-device via [Ollama](https://ollama.ai).
 Conversations are streamed in real time to a clean Flask-powered web dashboard, with optional text-to-speech output and voice input support.

 ---